 There is no need for tendonitis to become a chronic, debilitating injury.
 Chinese medicine offers effective prevention, treatment and rehabilitation from tendon injuries through correct application of massage in conjunction with herbal liniments, the use of medicinal plasters (Gao), and exercise.

 1. Massage & Liniments

-A “tweaked “ tendon can be prevented from developing into a chronic injury by massaging it with Extra Strength Die Da Jiu. from developing into a chronic injury if performed immediately after class or training.
-If the injury is a bit more chronic, tendon pain or ligament that is present during with certain movements, gentle massage of the injured area with Dragon’s Blood Tendon Lotion (Xue Jie Shu Jin Lu) is the key to breaking the cycle of pain and re-injury that characterizes tendonitis.
+A “tweaked “ tendon can be prevented from developing into a chronic injury by massaging it with Extra Strength Die Da Jiu immediately after class or training.
+If the injury is a bit more chronic, with tendon or ligament pain that is present during certain movements, gentle massage of the injured area with Dragon’s Blood Tendon Lotion (Xue Jie Shu Jin Lu) is the key to breaking the cycle of pain and re-injury that characterizes tendonitis.
 Place a small amount of the liniment on the painful area and work it gently into the tissue by making small circles with the pad your thumb or a finger for several minutes.
 Pressure should be even and slow penetrating only to the depth of the tendon, not down to the bone.
 Tendon Lotion contains herbs that kill pain, heal damaged tissue and draw circulation to the injured area.

 Gao – Medicinal Oinments and Plasters

 Gao come in two forms, pre-made ointments that are packed on the local area like a poultice and left overnight, or stick-on plasters in which herbs have been impregnated into the adhesive.
 Both types of Gao are useful for both acute tendon injuries and chronic tendonitis.